sandeepmistry/arduino-LoRa/API.md

 int rssi = LoRa.rssi();
 ```

 Returns the current RSSI of the radio (dBm).
+RSSI can be read at any time (during packet reception or not)

 ### Packet Frequency Error